tmthyln/personal-website/src/posts/hawaii-first-hundred-hours.md

 ---
-title: Hawaii, First 100 Hours
+title: 'Hawaii, First 100 Hours'
 date: 2022-10-02
 description:
   How I spent my first 100 hours on O'ahu, HI.
 Activities included flying, walking, talking, and driving.
 I visited some beaches, went swimming for the first time in years, drive around half the island, and did a lot of chillaxing.